-Evelyn Stevens was a women’s wrestling trailblazer and one of the few to taste championship gold during the authoritarian reign of Fabulous Moolah, but in 1986, her world came crashing down.
+Evelyn Stevens was a women’s wrestling trailblazer and one of the few to taste championship gold during the authoritarian reign of Fabulous Moolah.
+However, in 1986, her world shockingly came crashing down.

 “If anybody was the aggressor in this relationship, it was her.
 She just blew him away.
 There was nothing in the lady’s background to indicate she was a timid wallflower.”